bozerkins/clickhouse-client/README.md

 $client->write('INSERT INTO myTable VALUES (1), (2), (3)');
 ```

-> NOTE: clickhouse does not have escape mechanisms like MySQL / Oracle / etc. For save inserts please see other insert methods.
+> NOTE: clickhouse does not have escape mechanisms like MySQL / Oracle / etc.
+> For safe inserts please see other insert methods.

 ### Rows Insert